actionml/docs.actionml.com/install.md

 ### Remove v0.9.5 or Saleforce v0.9.6

- 1. Remove or rename the directory containing the old version of PredictionIO
+ 1. `mv /path/to/pio pio-old` move the directory containing the old version of PredictionIO, keep it for the configuration.
- 2. `$ rm -r ~/.ivy2` This is required and will remove the local cache of classes created when building PredictionIO and templates.
+ 2. `rm -r ~/.ivy2` This is required and will remove the local cache of classes created when building PredictionIO and templates.

 ### Download ActionML's fork of PredictionIO

 ActionML released v0.9.6 of our fork of PredictionIO 3 weeks before Salesforce did but they choose to use the same version number, which unfortunately causes a version clash and to use the Universal Recommender we must us ActionML's v0.9.6.
 To do this you must build PredictionIO from the ActionML github repo.

- 1. `$ git clone https://github.com/actionml/PredictionIO.git pio` clone to some directory
+ 1. `git clone https://github.com/actionml/PredictionIO.git pio` clone to some directory. **Make sure you are on the master branch** or use the tag for the desired release version. `git checkout master` is usually what you want.

 Proceed to **Build PredictionIO**